 A Helping Hand

 Alex is a trustee of The Pinecone Trust.
 The Trust is a Liverpool based charity, set up in 2015.
 The charity offers assistance to young people in Merseyside, Cumbria and Lancashire, to enable them to secure education or training.
-Alex mentioned to tpm Director Brian Quinn that they would be able to offer eligible students in need access to an educational grant.
-Immediately, tutors identified students who did not have access to a computer.
+Alex mentioned to tpm Director Brian Quinn that they would be able to offer eligible learners in need access to an educational grant.
+Immediately, tutors identified learners who did not have access to a computer.
 The Pinecone Trust then supplied tpm with laptops for them.
-Following strict Covid safety guidelines, tpm director, Brian and Learner Support Lead Louise delivered the laptops to students at their homes across the Liverpool City Region and the Wirral.
+Following strict Covid safety guidelines, tpm director, Brian and Learner Support Lead Louise delivered the laptops to learners at their homes across the Liverpool City Region and the Wirral.

 Accessing Online Learning

-tpm also loaned some of its own laptops to students who didn’t fit the charity criteria.
+tpm also loaned some of its own laptops to learners who didn’t fit the charity criteria.
 The laptops have ensured that all tpm learners have access to online teaching, support and learning.
 Additionally, it has enabled remote assessments and meetings.
 It has meant that no learner has been disadvantaged.
 Childcare Advanced Apprentice LC explains that the charity-awarded laptop allowed her to continue learning:

 “At first, I was always struggling to complete work from home, but tpm and the Pinecone Trust helped me to access my work.
 Receiving the laptop has allowed me to continue to work to achieve my level 2 childcare and my maths.
 Consequently, it has now helped me to progress onto my level 3 course, which I am currently working towards.”